ngkhlink/Processing-Data-Project/README.md

 number of test samples: 3242 \
 number of training samples: 18371

-Create and fit a Ridge regression object using the training data, set the regularization parameter to 0.1
+Create and fit a Ridge regression object

     from sklearn.linear_model import Ridge
     RM = Ridge(alpha=0.1)